renspringlea/ryba.ren/books.md

 > This book is good fun.
 It's a personal and philosophical reflection that focuses on what it means to do history, though it's witty and it meanders enjoyably along the way.
 Chapter 4 and its emphasis on staying attached to reality, over theoretical purity and elegance, resonated with me.
 Some of the conclusions in Chapter 5 seem invalid to me, but I suppose this is because my job is to predict and influence the future (i.e. make policy), and the author is very clear that he doesn't think this is the job of a historian.

 ## Science
+- The Little Book of Aliens (Adam Frank)
+> Verdict: A/A+.
+Holy moly science is cool!
+Extremely well written, great science communication, actually very funny on occasion. ("Once people realised what was going on, they got together, held hands, sang Kumbaya, and then severely curtailed the production of CFCs.")
+Cool how it covers both formal SETI and the UFO stuff.
+I like the rigour in the history bits.
+I really vibe with how the author thinks about science and empirical questions.
+(The point about climate change being a natural consequence of generating energy given the second law - hadn't thought about it that way bit makes perfect sense.
+And TIL that extra dimensions as a different plane of existence first caught hold after public reporting of general relativity, especially given seance-y type spirituality communities at the time.)
 - Conscious: A Brief Guide to the Fundamental Mystery of the Mind (Annaka Harris)
 > Verdict: B. Decent overview, but doesn't go into the details of the relevant arguments as much as I would have liked, so the logic is a bit jumpy and incomplete.
 Some of the arguments were weak.
 There's a strong subtheme on panpsychism, which is fine for what it is.
 - The Character of Physical Law (Richard Feynman)